acorg/slurm-pipeline/README.md

   order, taking into account (possibly complex) inter-program dependencies.
-* `slurm-pipeline-status.py` must be given a specification status (as produced by `slurm-pipeline.py`) and prints a summary of the status including job status (obtained from `squeue`).
+* `slurm-pipeline-status.py` must be given a specification status (as produced by `slurm-pipeline.py`) and prints a summary of the status including job status (obtained from `sacct`).
 It can also be used to print a list of unfinished jobs (useful for canceling the jobs of a running specification) or a list of the final jobs of a scheduled pipeline (useful for making sure that jobs scheduled in a subsequent run